Leica (screw mount / Barnack)

 Copies of the screw mount Leica were manufactured all over the world.
 Copying began just two years after the introduction of the Leica II when, in 1934, the FED factory in Ukraine, USSR began mass production of the FED-1.
 (See the Zarya article for that story).

-Japanese, Chinese, British, American, and maybe even more screw mount Leica clones hit the market later.
+Then, following the Second World War, the Leitz designs appear to have been regarded as open-access in many other countries too.
+Japanese, Chinese, British, American, and perhaps more screw mount Leica clones hit the market in the post-war era.
 Examples are in Gustavson 2011, McKeown 1996, and St. Denny 1989.

 Compatible lenses from other manufacturers

-I’ve started experimenting with Japanese Leica thread mount (LTM) lenses on my Leicas.
-With Leitz lenses increasingly difficult to find in good condition, high-quality lenses made by others are looking like an attractive option.
+Lately, I’ve been occasionally using Japanese Leica thread mount (LTM) lenses on my Leicas.
+With Leitz lenses increasingly difficult to find in good condition, high-quality lenses made by others are an attractive option.

 Camera feel and ergonomics